Kateera & Kagumire

-Over the years, the firm has maintained its presence majorly in the legal practice areas of Intellectual Property Rights (Patents, Trademarks & Copyrights).

-The firm’s clients include banks and financial institutions, insurance companies, third party administrators, manufacturing and service companies and entrepreneurs.
+The firm's clients include banks and financial institutions, insurance companies, third party administrators, manufacturing and service companies and entrepreneurs.
 It handles regular work for clients such as Stanbic Bank.

 Kateera & Kagumire has practice relationships with a number of accredited International Law firms.
-Notably, the firm has developed a partnership with, Adams & Adams Attorneys in South Africa, Abelman Frayne & Schwab and Ladas & Parry LLP in the USA, Gill Jennings & Every in the U.K and Hamilton Harrison & Mathews in Nairobi, Kenya.
+Notably, the firm has developed a partnership with, Adams & Adams Attorneys in South Africa, Abelman Frayne & Schwab and Ladas & Parry LLP in the US, Gill Jennings & Every in the U.K and Hamilton Harrison & Mathews in Nairobi, Kenya.